stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 {{ veun_diff(patch=26) }}

+This is pretty neat, and allows the person writing their application to only use what they need and when they need it.

 ### Error Handling

-We always come back to error handling, our implementation currently has three places where we `panic`.
+Going back to error handling, we always come back to error handling, our implementation currently has three places where we `panic`.

 1. `RequestRenderable()` returns an error
 2. `Render()` returns an error